EinAeffchen/Smol/README.md

 - **Tasks**: Background tasks for scan, process media, cluster persons, find duplicates, clean missing files.
 Safe cancel and progress reporting.
 - **Profiles**: Multiple library roots; add/switch/remove profiles from Settings.
 - **Read‑only mode**: Serve an immutable library safely.
+- **Co-appearance graph**: See the relationships between the people in your media through their co-appearances.
 ---

 ## Offline Operation